bodhicougar/viktoria-castellano-broken/src/pages/theatre-roles-filmography.md

 *Boulevard*

 Viktoria as nurse "Kelly" in a mental hospital.
-This funny and dynamic play was a great success in the 40's -\
+This funny and dynamic play was a great success on Broadway in the 40's -\
-re-staged now for the "Innsbrucker Ritterspiele", directed by Luka Oberhammer.
+re-staged now by the "Innsbrucker Ritterspiele" and directed by Luka Oberhammer.

 <!--EndFragment-->

 ### **ProVideo News.TV – Projekttheater Hall in Tirol,** \